CybersecurityAutomationWorkshop/caw2022/index.md

 well in advance,
 on who is eligible to attend.
 Rules would probably
+be based on sweat equity,
+distance traveled,
-be based on sweat equity, distance traveled, and a quota (ie to spread attendance across the orgs involved).
+a quota (ie to spread attendance across the orgs involved), with a tie-breaker to who registers first.

 **Registration**
 Participation will require registration.
 Details forthcoming.

-**Organizing Committee**

 ## Keynotes
-keynote speakers have been lined up.
+The 4 keynote speakers have been lined up.
 Eventually add them here or make a subtending page.

 ## Participating Organizations